-We know how expensive college is, and it’s the main concern students have when discussing study abroad.
+We know how expensive college can be, and it’s the main concern students have when discussing study abroad.
 We can help.

 Each academic year the department recognizes the work of outstanding majors and minors in World Languages and Cultures through departmental awards and scholarships.
 Students who receive scholarships, as well as those who receive other honors for their exemplary performance in departmental courses, will be recognized at the annual World Languages and Cultures Awards ceremony held each April.

 The departmental scholarships available to undergraduate students this year are: Elizabeth Rectanus Memorial Scholarship; Van Iten Study Abroad Scholarship; The Staky Foundation Study Abroad Scholarship; Louise Semmons Scholarship; Alfred P. Kehlenbeck Scholarship; Ronald Schubert Scholarship; Mary Ann Bielenberg Hill Scholarship; LCP Global Scholarship; LCP Global Professional award, and the Tjaden Family Scholarship in Languages and Cultures for the Profession.
 Additional scholarship opportunities may be available from the College of Liberal Arts and Sciences and LAS Study Abroad.

 To be considered for the WLC scholarships, go to the OneApp application.
 After submitting the general and college sections of the application, apply to the “Department of World Languages and Cultures Scholarships” recommended opportunity to considered for the scholarships described here.